pedrojunqueira/da-100/README.md

 [Azure learning](https://docs.microsoft.com/en-gb/learn/modules/design-model-power-bi)

 - The best practice for a data model in Power BI is a Star Schema
-- The reason is that a Star Schema optimise performance and make dax code simpler to filter on dimension
+- The reason is that a Star Schema optimise performance and make DAX (Data Analysis Expression) code simpler to filter on dimension
 - The granularity of the model need be at the level it is required as it can increase cardinality and reduce performance
-- A data model need to as much as possible de-normalize tom reduce the number of tables and follow a Start Schema and avoid snow flake patterns
+- A data model need to as much as possible de-normalize to reduce the number of tables and follow a Start Schema and avoid snow flake patterns
 - Power BI allows relationships to be built from tables with different data sources, a powerful function that enables you to pull one table from Microsoft Excel and another from a relational database

 - Star Schema